robdmc/consecution/README.md

             for line in file:
                 self.push(line)

 class WordsFromLine(Node):
     """
-    A class to extract words from a line.
+    A node to extract words from a line.
 The if statement in this node filters the output so that only lines with words are processed.
     """
     def process(self, line):